apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/expansion-reduction.md

 workers="existing worker01:default,existing worker02:default,ds3:default,ds4:default"

 ```
-- If the expansion is for worker nodes, you need to set the worker group.
-Please refer to the security [Worker grouping](./security.md)
+- If the expansion is for worker nodes, you need to set the worker group, refer to the security of the [Worker grouping](./security.md)

-- On all new nodes, change the directory permissions so that the deployment user has access to the dolphinscheduler directory
+- On all new nodes, change the directory permissions so that the deployment user has access to the DolphinScheduler directory

 ```shell
 sudo chown -R dolphinscheduler:dolphinscheduler dolphinscheduler